thaliaarchi/bfrs/bfrs2/README.md

 To get this, I ended up rewriting everything from the ground up, since bfrs1 had accrued bits of cruft from changing designs.
-I had plans to make it a graph IR, mutably rewriting nodes, but that wasn't comfortable with a Rusty arena approach, so I ditched that and committed to a tree design, to see how far it could get.
+I had plans to make it a graph IR, mutably rewriting nodes, but that wasn't comfortable with a Rusty arena approach, so I ditched that and committed to a DAG design, to see how far it could get.

 I've got three passes and, unfortunately, their intersection interacts